Tutorial: Enable co-management for existing Configuration Manager clients

 On the Overview page, select Next.

-On the Connect to Azure AD page, enter the credentials of a global administrator for Azure AD.
+On the Connect to Microsoft Entra ID page, enter the credentials of a global administrator for Microsoft Entra ID.

-On the Device options page, select Configure Hybrid Azure AD join, and then select Next.
+On the Device options page, select Configure Microsoft Entra hybrid join, and then select Next.

 On the Device operating systems page, select the operating systems used by devices in your Active Directory environment, and then select Next.